The world’s most expensive passport is the Turkish passport, priced at 309 USD or 11,281 TL for a 10-year validity passport.

 A passport is your ticket to the world.
 It gives you the privilege to visit the canals of Venice or wonders like the Great Wall of China.
-Yet, in many countries, passports are a luxury reserved for the elite.
-For many, the cost of a passport is often prohibitively high, let alone flights and hotels, making international travel a distant dream.
-In a country like South Korea, which now has one of the world’s most powerful passports, normal citizens could not even get a passport until 1989.
+Yet, for many, a passport is a luxury and even the cost of a passport can be prohibitively high.
+In a country like South Korea, which now has one of the world’s most powerful passports, normal citizens could not get a passport until 1989.

 The strength of a passport also varies, with some allowing visa-free travel to more countries than others.
 Let’s explore the world’s most expensive passports and find out which passports take the prize for the most exorbitant and the best value.